square/bionic/docs/concepts.rst

 collection of "internal" entities which control its behavior.
 For example, the built-in ``core__persistent_cache__global_cache_dir`` entity controls the location of Bionic's persistent cache.
-Internal entities are usually omitted from lists and visualizations, but they can be accessed and modified by name just like regular entities.
+Internal entities are usually omitted from user-facing lists and visualizations, but they can be accessed and modified by name just like regular entities.

 Caching and Protocols
 ---------------------